codingdiaries3/Rust-Lang-Chapt1-hello_world/README.md

      ```
      rustc nameOfFileYouWantToCompile.rs
      ```

-     - Then run using
+     note: With nested files use
      ```
+     rustc ./foldername/foldername/file.rs
+     ```
+     - Then execute using
+     ```
      ./nameOfFile.exe
      ```
-     note: for windows add '.exe' and for linux or macOS exclude '.exe'
+     note: For windows add '.exe' and for linux or macOS exclude '.exe'

 2. The "!" calls a rust macro.
 Without the exclamation point you're calling the function